-Those people who suffer from chronic pain have a shorter lifespan, and at this moment in time scientist are still none the wiser why.
+Those people who suffer from chronic pain have a shorter lifespan, and at this moment in time scientists are still none the wiser why.
 If as researchers believe blocking chronic pain to the pain-sensing cells may well increase longevity for everyone, then I have no doubt it will come as a blessed relief for suffers.

 Other Uses For Capsaicin

 Below are a number of areas capsaicin is used in, that may or may not surprise you:

 - Capsaicin is also the active ingredient in riot control and personal defense pepper spray chemical agents.

 - Capsaicin is also used to deter pests, including voles, deer, rabbits, squirrels, insects, and attacking dogs.

 - Capsaicin is a banned substance in equestrian sports because of it’s hypersensitizing and pain-relieving properties.

 - Capsaicin is used as an analgesic in topical ointments, nasal sprays (Sinol-M), and dermal patches to relieve pain.

 - Capsaicin creams are used to treat psoriasis as an effective way to reduce itching and inflammation.